Wirecloud/wirecloud/docs/installation_guide.md

     - pyScss 1.3.4+
     - Pygments

 All these dependencies are available for Linux, Mac OS and Windows, so WireCloud should work on any of these operating systems.
-However, it is better to use Debian Wheezy+, CentOS 6.3+, Ubuntu 12.04+ or Mac OS X 10.9 as these operating systems are actively tested.
+However, it is better to use Debian Wheezy+, CentOS 7+, Ubuntu 12.04+ or Mac OS X 10.9 (only recommended for development/testing) as these operating systems are actively tested.
 Specifically, this installation guide was tested in the following systems:

 - Ubuntu 14.04
 - Ubuntu 12.04
 - CentOS 7
 - Debian Wheezy
 - Debian Jessie
-- Mac OS 10.9+ (only recommended for development)
+- Mac OS 10.9+

 > **NOTE:** WireCloud can make use of the Marketplace, Store and Repository GEs.
 If you want to exploit this support, you can choose between installing these GEs or using any of the instances publicly available, for example, on FIWARE Lab (see the "Instances" tab of the corresponding entries at [http://catalogue.fiware.org](http://catalogue.fiware.org)).